ibm-cloud-docs/vpc/bare_metal_network_boot.md

 When you create a bare metal server on {{site.data.keyword.vpc_short}}, the user data that you provide determines what operating system boots.
 The user data must contain either a single URL that points to a remotely hosted iPXE script or the text of an iPXE script (including a first line of `#!ipxe`.)
 For more information about creating iPXE scripts, see [iPXE - open source boot firmware](https://ipxe.org/scripting).

+There is currently a known timing issue when you use iPXE to network boot a bare metal server.
+See

 ## Network booting your own operating system with Bare Metal Servers on VPC by using the UI
 {: #network-boot-bare-metal-servers-ui}
 {: ui}